A.V. Roe Canada – Fast Facts

 The company grew to be the third largest employer in Canada by 1959, employing some 14,300 people at the time of the cancellation of the Arrow.

 Employees, confident in the future of A.V.
-Roe invested heavily in the company only to loose everything when the Arrow program was suddenly terminated.
+Roe invested heavily in the company only to lose everything when the Arrow program was suddenly terminated.

-Avro Aircraft that built the Jetliner, Canuck and Arrow aircraft, and Orenda Engines that built the Chinook, Orenda and Iroquois engines, were but two of twelve different companies that made up A.V.
+Avro Aircraft, which built the Jetliner, Canuck and Arrow aircraft, and Orenda Engines which built the Chinook, Orenda and Iroquois engines, were but two of twelve different companies that made up A.V.
 Roe Canada in 1959.

 The company took over the Victory Aircraft Plant at Malton, Ontario where Canada built the Lancaster bomber during World War Two – now the site of Pearson International Airport.